The Testing Effect: Why Quizzes Beat Rereading [2026]

 When Does the Testing Effect Fail?

-A 2026 study in Frontiers in Psychology found null results for the testing effect when subjects came from crowdsourced platforms with little reason to try.
-The team noted that the testing effect depends on real mental effort during recall.
-Scrolling through questions without caring isn’t recall practice.
+A 2026 study in Frontiers in Psychology drives the point home.
+The researchers got null results when their subjects came from crowdsourced platforms with little reason to try, and they pinned the cause on missing effort: the testing effect needs real mental work during recall to show up at all.
+Scrolling through questions you don’t care about isn’t recall practice.
 It’s rereading with extra steps.

-And that backs a core LearnClash design choice.
-Ranked play isn’t a gimmick on top of learning.
-It solves the focus problem that makes the testing effect fail in passive settings.
-When your ELO is at stake, you care about each answer.
-That caring is the engine.
+So the design choice falls out on its own.
+Ranked play isn’t a coat of paint over the learning.
+It fixes the focus problem that quietly kills the testing effect in passive settings, because when your ELO is on the line you actually care about each answer.
+That caring is the engine the whole thing runs on.

 How Does the Testing Effect Compare to Other Study Methods?